JocysCom/UMQF/MORA/analysis/hitler-kershaw/entities/hitler-actions.md

 500,000 × -1.044 = **-522,000**

 ### 13 Spanish Civilians - victims of Almería shelling

+Context: In May 1937, following a Republican air attack on the German battleship *Deutschland*, Hitler, "fuming with rage," ordered the cruiser *Admiral Scheer* to shell the Spanish town of Almería.
+The bombardment killed 21 civilians, injured 53, and destroyed 39 houses, an act Hitler saw as necessary to restore "prestige."

 • ΔOS = -1.00 (death)
 • VSA = 0.58